Showing empathy means imagining how someone else is feeling and responding with care or kindness

 In this webinar, educational coaches Stephanie Adams and Caitlin Powell present strategies we can use to model and support empathy in virtual, hybrid, or physically distanced classroom environments.

 TEACHING THROUGH BOOKS

 Creating Windows and Mirrors

 Through books, young children can gain a window into the world and minds of others.
-Learn how we can use books to help young children engage in perspective-taking, celebrate who they are, and build empathy towards others.
-We’ve featured many great books to start with!
+Use award-winning author Grace Lin’s TedX Talk and our guiding questions to explore how books provide children with a window into the larger world, as well as a mirror for self-reflection.
+We’ve also featured many great books to start with!